List of 2022–23 NBA season transactions: Trades

+To Denver Nuggets Thomas Bryant (from Lakers);: To Los Angeles Clippers Bones Hyland (from Denver);

+To Los Angeles Lakers Mo Bamba (from Orlando); Davon Reed (from Denver); 2024 LAC second-round pick (from Clippers); 2025 LAC second-round pick (from Clippers);: To Orlando Magic Patrick Beverley (from Lakers); 2024 DEN second-round pick (from Denver); Cash considerations (from Lakers);

 Free agents

-The NBA's free agency period began on June 30 at 6 P.M.
+The NBA's free agency period began on June 30 at 6 p.m.
 EST.

 Players were allowed to sign new offers starting on July 6 at 12 p.m.
 ET, after the moratorium ended.